Zhengkun-Li/AgriFrost-AI/README.md

 This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/) (CC BY-NC 4.0).

-You are free to:
-- **Share** — copy and redistribute the material in any medium or format
-- **Adapt** — remix, transform, and build upon the material

-Under the following terms:
-- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made
-- **NonCommercial** — You may not use the material for commercial purposes

 See the [LICENSE](LICENSE) file for the full legal text.

 ## 📖 Citation

 If you use this project in your research, please cite it as follows:

-**BibTeX:**
 ```bibtex
 @software{agrifrost_ai_2025,
   author = {Li, Zhengkun},